Thursday, August 7, 2025

 What are the alternatives?
 Because I do not believe it is any one thing.

 For people who scream the loudest about climate change, the one thing I always want to ask is: How many children do you have?
-If climate change is the problem you believe it to be, surely having less children, having less people in the world using carbon, is an obvious solution.
+If climate change is the problem you believe it to be, surely having less children, having less people in the world burning carbon, is an obvious solution.
 Let's work to increase green space per capita.
 Why does no one ever talk about that?

 And I am not kidding here; fewer people using the same or less resources would go a long way towards helping the environment and improving our standard of living.
 For people who believe that we should import people to make up for the lower fertility rate, I say: That defeats the purpose of having less children.
 And besides, today's immigrants are not interested in contributing to western culture and lifestyle, and have little or no loyalty to our nations.
 The truth is, they cost us more than they contribute.
 No, they are not a good solution.